-Issuer Purchases of Equity Securities: The following table summarizes information with respect to our purchases of our common stock during the fourth quarter of 2019.
+Issuer Purchases of Equity Securities: The following provides information about our stock repurchase program.

 (shares in thousands) Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum Number (or Approximate Dollar Value) of Shares That May Yet be Purchased Under the Plans or Programs at End of Period

-October 1 - October 31, 2019 5,855 shares
+October 1 - October 31, 2020 5,855 shares

-November 1 - November 30, 2019 5,855 shares
+November 1 - November 30, 2020 5,855 shares

-December 1 - December 31, 2019 5,855 shares
+December 1 - December 31, 2020 5,855 shares

 Total

-On December 12, 2014, the Board of Directors authorized a stock repurchase program permitting us to purchase up to 5.0 million of our outstanding shares of common stock from January 1, 2015, through December 31, 2019.
-On October 22, 2018, the Board of Directors authorized a new stock repurchase program permitting us to purchase up to an additional 8.0 million of our outstanding shares of common stock from November 5, 2018 through December 31, 2023.
-At December 31, 2019, we have 5.9 million shares available for repurchase under the stock repurchase programs.
+On October 22, 2018, the Board of Directors authorized a stock repurchase program permitting us to purchase up to 8.0 million of our outstanding shares of common stock from November 5, 2018 through December 31, 2023.
+At December 31, 2020, we have 5.9 million shares available for repurchase under our current stock repurchase program.